 CCM Trial New User Signup (formerly CE)

 Harness CCM trial edition is a free 15-day trial of almost all Harness Professional features.
-During the trial period, you can enable Continuous Efficiency for a maximum of two clusters and one cloud account (AWS or GCP).
+During the trial period, you can enable Cloud Cost Management for a maximum of two clusters and one cloud account (AWS or GCP).

 Before You Begin

-If you are new to Harness and want to sign up for the CE trial edition, perform the following steps:
+If you are new to Harness and want to sign up for the CCM trial edition, perform the following steps:

 - In Harness, click Get Started or Try Harness.